alifhughes/gol-kata/design-notes.md

-## Design justification and process
+## Design justification, process and assumptions

 In this file I hope to document my creation process and justify any notable design decisions.